SHI-Labs/Versatile-Diffusion/README.md

 ## Evaluation

 We now provide a convenience WebUI ```app.py``` that support all applications.
-Start the WebUI with the following:
+Start the WebUI with the following command:

 ```
 python app.py